-The day-to-day business of the club is carried out by its managers, who are committed to minimising the impact on the environment of their business operations and to achieving best practice in areas in which they do have an environmental impact.
-The managers have taken steps to reduce their carbon footprint, and strive to minimise their energy consumption through their energy management policy and by encouraging staff to use energy thoughtfully.
-Where possible, the managers use energy-efficient business appliances and computers, thereby giving rise to energy savings and a reduction in emissions.
-Standard House, which up until April 2018 accommodated the managers' London operations, incorporates a number of design and other initiatives to reduce that office's environmental impact and carbon footprint and is compliant with the Energy Savings Opportunity Scheme.
-The managers' new headquarters, The Minster Building, has been occupied from the beginning of July 2018 and has adopted the same or similar approach, in order to ensure compliance.
-Electronic document management systems have been implemented.
+The day-to-day business of the club is carried out by its managers, who has a long-term vision for sustainable development and continuous improvement of its environmental performance by maintaining best practice throughout its operations.

+The managers are committed to minimising the impact on the environment of their business operations and to achieving best practice in areas in which they do have an environmental impact and has retained Ecofiniti Limited as professional advisors on environmental matters.
+Ecofiniti Limited provides advice with regards to improving the accuracy of environmental reporting, analysing the results of carbon footprint and best practice input on future impact reduction plans.
+The managers meet with Ecofiniti Limited once a month.

+The managers have taken steps to reduce their carbon footprint and strive to minimise their energy consumption through their energy management policy and by promoting and building awareness of environmental responsibility amongst its employees.
+It communicates and engages with staff at all levels to identify, assess and reduce operational impact on the environment.
+In order to reduce travel-related emissions, increased use of conferencing technologies is encouraged, and environmental impacts are considered when arranging necessary travel.
+The Minster Building, which accommodates the managers' London operations is a paperless office and incorporates a number of design and other initiatives, including electronic document management systems, to reduce that office's environmental impact and carbon footprint.
 Where practicable, the managers source their supplies from local businesses so as to minimise distribution and transport-related emissions.
 Suppliers are required, as far as reasonable, to have an appropriate environmental policy.

-In order to reduce travelrelated emissions, the club has invested in video-conferencing facilities.
-As part of their environmental policy, the managers have also implemented recycling programmes.
+The manager is compliant with Phase 2 of the Energy Savings Opportunity Scheme and reports in accordance with the new reporting programme SECR (Streamlined Energy & Carbon Reporting) which was introduced by the UK Government on 1 April 2019.

 The club requires its members to comply with all relevant environmental regulations, standards and laws, and supports them in developing and maintaining best practice in their operating procedures and practices in order to minimise the impact of their businesses on the environment.
 The club translates environmental policy into practical guidelines that assist the implementation of good practice amongst its membership.
 It regularly audits members' ships and management to monitor compliance with environmental regulations, and to evaluate and encourage the implementation of good operating procedures.
 The club encourages members to be 'best in class' and looks at initiatives to help them achieve this.
-It will not accept for entry or continue to insure members who consistently fail to comply with acceptable standards of responsible operation.
+It will not accept for entry or continue to insure members who consistently fail to comply with acceptable standards of responsible operation